 Reconstruction of the Fort Washington Way segment of I-71, and the resulting development of The Banks, has again altered the Ohio approach to the bridge.
 It now begins at a tight traffic circle at the intersection with Ted Berry Way.

 The CCSBC has labored for years to raise funds and develop the enhanced decorative lighting system now installed.
-Celebrating nearly 150 years of service as a river crossing, the John A. Roebling Bridge now serves as the iconic symbol of the entire Tri-State Region.
+Celebrating over 150 years of service as a river crossing, the John A. Roebling Bridge now serves as the iconic symbol of the entire Tri-State Region.

 — Ralph G. Wolff